RodriguesMJ/dynamics-retrieval/README.md

 TR-SFX data can be found on [zenodo](https://doi.org/10.5281/zenodo.7896581).
 The general flow is as follows:

-- `scripts_crystfel_bR`:`
+- `scripts_crystfel_*`:`
-  - Process SwissFEL data collection to produce stream files & list of scaling factors (from partialator)
+  - Use CrystFEL to process TR-SFX data to produce stream files with indexed intensities(indexamajig, ambigator)
-  - Determine resolution cutoff from merge files
+    & a list of scale factors (partialator).
+  - Calculate merging statistics, to e.g. estimate the desired high-resolution cutoff.
-- `scripts_data_reduction_bR`
+- `scripts_data_reduction_*`
-  - Start with streams, scaling factors, and space group (eg asuP5_3.m)
+  - Start with streams, scaling factors, and space group (eg asuP6_3.m)
   - Process
-    - Extract HKL intensity for each frame from the stream
+    - Extract reflection intensities for each frame from the stream
     - Apply scale factors for each frame
     - Apply symmetry transformations
     - Add timing info for each frame